V12 engine: 1920s to 1940s

-The economic hardships caused the Great Depression meant that all American automakers except for Lincoln had discontinued production of V12 engines by the end of the 1930s.
+Economic hardships caused by the Great Depression meant that all American automakers except for Lincoln had discontinued production of V12 engines by the end of the 1930s.
 Lincoln themselves would cease V12 production in 1948, and no American automaker has built V12 engines since.
 Improvements in engine design, namely combustion chamber, piston form, fuel delivery system, and such enabled the lighter and cheaper V8 engines to surpass V12 engines in performance.

 1945 to 1960s

 Following the end of the Second World War, the economic austerity and changes in taste in many European countries led to the demise of luxury automobiles with V12 engines in the 1940s and 1950s.
 Lincoln continued the limited production of luxury cars with V12 engines from 1946 to 1948.
 The American manufacturers focused on continuously improving V8 engines and their performances through the 1950s, leading to the first "horsepower war" in the 1960s.

-In Italy, Enzo Ferrari introduced his first passenger car, Ferrari 166 Inter, in 1948 and fitted it with 2.0 L Colombo V12 engine.
+In Italy, Enzo Ferrari, who had long admired the V12 engines of Packard, Auto Union, and his former employer Alfa Romeo, introduced his first passenger car, Ferrari 166 Inter, in 1948 and fitted it with 2.0 L Colombo V12 engine.
 Dissatisfied with the reliability and crudeness of his Ferrari 250 GT, Ferruccio Lamborghini wanted to develop his own passenger cars that were more cultured and more reliable than the cars produced by Ferrari.
 His first passenger car, a grand tourer, was 350 GT with 3.5 L DOHC engine.
 Both manufacturers have a long history of producing vehicles with V12 engines, which continues uninterrupted to this day.

 Cadillac experimented with V12 engines in 1963 and 1964 as a potential engine option for its first-ever front-wheel-drive car, Cadillac Eldorado.
 However, Cadillac was unsatisfied with the performance of its V12 engine, having little advantage over the large displacement V8 that was cheaper to enlarge for more power.